Sleep Checklist

 Keep it quiet

-Nuisance noises can keep you from falling asleep and keep you out of restful deep sleep even when you’re not awake.
-Experts recommend you turn off your TV or radio.
-Try using ear plugs or white noise if there are surrounding sounds you can’t get rid of.
+Intruding noises can keep you from falling asleep and keep you out of deep restful sleep even when you’re not awake.

 Keep it dark